A beneficiary is a person or entity who is appointed to receive assets if you pass away.

 Why are beneficiaries important?

-Choosing a beneficiary is important to ensure that, after your death, your assets are properly distributed to your designated beneficiaries, which may include family members, loved ones and any organizations you might be dedicated to.
-If you fail to name a beneficiary, the process of dividing your assets can become lengthy and complicated, and assets may not be distributed according to your wishes.
+Choosing a beneficiary is important to ensure that, after your death, your assets are properly distributed to the people you select, which may include family members, loved ones and any organizations you might support.

 How beneficiaries inherit assets